23critters/StyleSelect/README.md

     skipfirst: (boolean) should it skip the first OPTION in the list? | default: false
     size: (integer) how many options should be visible? set value to 0 or null if you want size-attribute to dictate this option | default: 4
         NB!
 Only works with [multiple] attribute set
+    checkboxes: (boolean) show checkboxes with each option | default: false NB!
+Only works with [multiple] attribute set

 Methods